England are world champions: match report from a momentous wheelchair final

 England trailed 8-0 early on and were two behind at the break, but led twice in the second half only for France to level each time.

-The defending champions then missed with a penalty before Halliwell split their defence for his second try of the match to win.
+The defending champions then missed with a penalty before Halliwell split their defence for his second try of the match to win it.

 It was a brilliant final and the result delighted a passionate crowd who erupted at the final whistle as England avenged defeats in the two previous deciders.

-There was an extraordinary moment in the second half when the French secondary referee went into a stop, waving his arms in anger, after a decision went against France.
+There was an extraordinary moment in the second half when the defence referee, Frenchman Laurent Abrial, went into a strop after a decision went against France.

-He had to be spoken to several times by a colleague, but was clearly furious at the end.
-That sort of nonsense isn’t acceptable in such a high-profile game.

 England showed tremendous spirit to bounce back from a poor start which saw Lionel Alazard kick France ahead with a penalty that proved to be the difference at half-time.